khulanJargalsaikhan/khulanJargalsaikhan/README.md

 - 👋 Hi, I’m @khulanJargalsaikhan
 - 👀 I’m interested in entry-level software developer position
-- 🌱 I’m currently learning to develop Web Applications with Spring Boot
+- 🌱 I’m currently learning to develop Web Applications with Spring Boot and Front-End with Angular.
 - 💞️ I’m looking to collaborate on developing Web Applications
 - 📫 Contact me at: onagraa@gmail.com